Deadline: June 15, 2020

-Institute of Current World Affairs (ICWA) is accepting applications for its ICWA Fellowship Program 2019.
+The Institute of Current World Affairs (ICWA) is accepting applications for its ICWA Fellowship Program 2020.
 ICWA wants to cultivate deep expertise in foreign countries and cultures.
 They achieve that by supporting fellows for two-year immersive programs of self-designed, independent study abroad.

 This is a writing fellowship.
-Fellows are required to produce monthly newsletters made available on their website and email to institute supporters and other interested parties, including family, friends and professional associates of the fellows.
+Fellows are required to produce monthly dispatches made available on the ICWA website and email to institute supporters and other interested parties, including family, friends and professional associates of the fellows.
 Fellows work closely with the executive director, who serves as writing coach, editor and mentor.

 While many fellows go on to pursue political or social causes at home and abroad, the purpose of a fellowship is to learn about other societies, not to change them.
 Fellows are not permitted to engage in overtly political activities during their fellowships.
 The institute does not accept any government funds.
 Fellows must preserve that independence in letter and in spirit.